 H2 antagonists limit acid production, whereas proton-pump inhibitors suppress acid production much more effectively.
 In other words, PPIs inhibit the terminal stage in stomach acid production whereas H2 antagonists do not.
 This is what makes PPIs much more effective at reducing gastric acid production.

-H2 antagonists are well-tolerated agents.
+H2 antagonists are generally well-tolerated agents.

-A small minority of patients taking cimetidine have experienced gynecomastia.
 An even smaller minority have experienced loss of libido, a reversible effect upon discontinuation of cimetidine.

 When we talk about the clinical pharmacology of H2 antagonists, we need to think about the following factors: